There are many different habits and workouts you can do to improve your life. What about doing calisthenics, what benefits can you expect?

 21. Improves coordination

 This benefit varies between exercises but generally you will likely challenge your balance and coordination skills while doing calisthenics.
 By doing this frequently you get better at it like with most skills.
+Many people forget to implement balance training into their workout routine but it is a helpful fitness component.

 One small study even suggests that calisthenics exercises may be more useful than pilates for improving coordination (58).